Initial Configuration of CubeBackup for Google Workspace on NAS

-This account and password is only for the CubeBackup console; it has no relationship with any G Suite services.
+This account and password is only for the CubeBackup console; it has no relationship with any Google Workspace services.

-The default administrator account is the G Suite administrator of your organization, but this is not required.
+The administrator account does not need to be the Google Workspace administrator of your organization.
 You can make anyone the CubeBackup administrator.

-After the initial configuration of CubeBackup, you can log into the CubeBackup web console and select SETTINGS on the left panel for more options.
-There are two tabs on this page.
+After the initial configuration of CubeBackup, you can log into the web console to start the backup or configure CubeBackup with more options.

 Purchase a license

 CubeBackup is free for trial for 14 days.
-After the trial period, you must purchase a license to continually use CubeBackup to secure your G Suite data.
+After the trial period, you must purchase a license to keep using CubeBackup to secure your Google Workspace data.

-On the OVERVIEW page in CubeBackup web console, click the Purchase license link in the license information section, and you will be directed to the CubeBackup subscription page, where you can purchase a license for CubeBackup.
+On the OVERVIEW page in CubeBackup web console, click the Purchase license link in the license information section to be directed to the subscription page, where you can purchase a license for CubeBackup.

-- For G Suite Basic/Business/Enterprise organizations, the pricing is $5 USD/user/year.
+- For Google Workspace Basic/Business/Enterprise organizations, the price is $5 USD/user/year.

-- For G Suite Education/Nonprofit organizations, the pricing is $2 USD/user/year.
+- For Google Workspace Education/Nonprofit organizations, the price is $2 USD/user/year.